nathanielc/morgoth/README.md

     @morgoth()
         // track the 'usage_idle' field
         .field('usage_idle')
+        // label output data as anomalous using the 'anomalous' boolean field.
+        .anomalousField('anomalous')
         .errorTolerance(0.01)
         // The window is anomalous if it occurs less the 5% of the time.
         .minSupport(0.05)
         // Use the sigma fingerprinter
         .sigma(3.0)
         // Multiple fingerprinters can be defined...
+    |alert()
+        // Trigger a critical alert when the window is marked as anomalous.
+        .crit(lambda: "anomalous")
 ```